Juan Sebastián Elcano: Elcano's will

 He also left portions of those funds to his heirs, but if they died, as happened, his mother would receive the benefit of his properties.
 He treated the four of them generously in the distribution of goods: one hundred ducats of gold to Domingo's mother (37,500 maravedís), and another 40 ducats (15,000 maravedís) to the daughter, if she married, as a dowry.
-On the other hand, he requested that his daughter be taken from Valladolid to Getaria when she turned 4 years old, because Getaria was closer to his heart than the Court of Valladolid.
+He requested that his daughter be taken from Valladolid to Getaria when she turned 4 years old, because Getaria was closer to his heart than the Court of Valladolid.

 Thanks to the will, it is known that Elcano owned two books written in Latin, indicating that he knew how to read that language.
 Both books refer to astronomy, one being the Almanac of Regiomontanus, which allowed navigators to determine longitude at sea with observations of the moon.
-These two books were left to Andres San Martin, his pilot cosmographer who disappeared on the circumnavigation, if he should be found alive.
+These two books were left to Andrés San Martín, his pilot cosmographer who disappeared on the circumnavigation, if he should be found alive.
 This suggests that in the second expedition Elcano was still hoping to find a companion lost in the first expedition.

 In 1533, seven years after Elcano's death, his mother was still in court with the royal treasury seeking the salaries corresponding to the rank of captain due to her son and the other payments he never received, and his pension of 500 ducats per year.
 The will also shows that Elcano did not own slaves, otherwise he would have had to cite them.